nicolas-kuechler/doe-suite/README.md

   - The `n_repetitions` variable specifies how many times to repeat each experiment run. (i.e., how many times to execute an experiment run with the same configurations).
   - The `common_roles` variable specifies an ansible role that is executed once on the initial instance set up.

 2. **Host types**: this section configures different host types.
-Each host has its own initial setup role `init_role` and `n` active instances of at most `n_max` instances. `n_check` of those instances are checked to determine whether a host is done.
+Each host has its own initial setup role `init_role` and `n` active instances.
+Set the boolean `check_status` to false if the service running on this host type should not be checked to determine whether a job has finished.
+The default for `check_status` is true.

 3. **Base experiment**: The `base_experiment` consists of all the configuration options.
 All configuration options that vary between runs (i.e., the factors of the experiment) are marked with the placeholder `$FACTOR$`.
 The remaining configuration options are filled with a constant.